Hyundai Grandeur

-The Hyundai Grandeur (현대 그랜저) is an executive sedan manufactured and marketed by the South Korean manufacturer Hyundai since 1986.
+The Hyundai Grandeur (현대 그랜저) is a executive sedan manufactured and marketed by the South Korean manufacturer Hyundai since 1986, over seven generations.

 From 1986 to 1996, the Grandeur was the flagship for Hyundai's South Korean range before the Hyundai Dynasty was introduced.
-The Grandeur has evolved through five generations with intermediate restylings, and is marketed under various nameplates worldwide—prominently as the Hyundai Azera.
+It is marketed globally as the Hyundai Azera.
 As the Azera, it was the flagship of Hyundai's US and Canadian lineup until the arrival of the Genesis sedan.
 After the launch of the separate Genesis brand, the Grandeur/Azera resumed its place as the company's flagship.

 As of the 2017 model year, the Azera is no longer marketed in the United States and Canada.
-The sedan continued to be available in South Korea and the Middle East.
+The sedan continues to be available in South Korea and the Middle East.

-First generation (L; 1986)
+First generation (YFL; 1986)

 The first Grandeur was a rebadged Mitsubishi Debonair produced by Hyundai.
 Initially launched with Mitsubishi-sourced 2.0L SOHC MPI version of the engine used in the first generation Sonata, a 2.4 L SOHC MPI engine was added in 1987.
 A V6 3.0 L engined model was launched in 1991 to better compete with the Daewoo Imperial.